dongwonjo/Token-Sparse-Attention/README.md

 </div>
 </br>

-This is the official repository of **"Token Sparse Attention: Efficient Long-Context Inference with Interleaved Token Selection"**.
+This is the official repository of **"Token Sparse Attention: Efficient Long-Context Inference with Interleaved Token Selection"** (WIP).

 ## Usage
 ### 1. Installation